 The Crossbill Guides Foundation is basically a grass-root organisation of ecologists.
-Its core consists of young Dutch biologists, who founded the organisation from the notion that it is unacceptable that there is no good information available for non-scientists on Europe's most important natural areas.
-If we want to maintain, let alone increase public's involvement with nature conservation, the first thing that needs to be done is to invite people to see through the eyes of an ecologist / nature conservationist.
+Its core consists of young Dutch biologists, who founded the organisation from the notion that it is unacceptable that there is only limited information available for non-scientists on Europe's most important natural areas.
+If we want to maintain, let alone increase public involvement with nature conservation, the first thing that needs to be done is to invite people to see through the eyes of an ecologist and nature conservationist.
 We created a concept in which we think this target is best met: The Crossbill Guides.

 Dirk Hilbers Director and Author

-Dirk Hilbers is the founder and director of the Crossbill Guides Foundation and the main author of the Crossbill nature travel guidebooks.
+Dirk Hilbers is the founder and director of the Crossbill Guides Foundation and the principal author of the Crossbill nature travel guidebooks.
 Dirk has been interested in nature since childhood and has been active in the NJN, the Dutch youth organisation for field biology, for many years.
 During his studies in ecology at the University of Nijmegen, Dirk found out he wanted to focus on nature conservation.
 The biggest challenge in this was to bridge the gap between conservation and the general public.
-Especially the conspicuous lack of information on the value of Europe's most important natural areas (Natura 2000) was an incentive to start the Crossbill Guides Foundation.
+The conspicuous lack of information on the value of Europe's most important natural areas (Natura 2000) was a special incentive to start the Crossbill Guides Foundation.
 He found himself a great job: combining nature trips and reliving them when writing the travel guides.
-Next to his part-time job at Crossbill Guides, Dirk also teaches topics like Science & Society, bioethics and science communication at Amsterdam University.
+Next to his part-time job at Crossbill Guides, Dirk also teaches topics such as Science & Society and bioethics at the University of Amsterdam.

 Board of Directors

 Johanna Winkelman Chair